tonyxiao/segment-debugger/README.md

 about cleanup / validation / architecture later.
 Fastest way to end-to-end is not to cause any more churn and go down the current (albeit non-optimal route)

+7:17pm
+Ok actually got something done for once.
+Able to send request from client through our own server to segment's server end to end...